 Notes on ingredients for stay-crispy puffy Chinese fry batter:

-- MORE cornflour/cornstarch than flour – flour has gluten which causes crispy batters to soften.
-Cornflour is gluten free, so using this in the batter is key for crispiness.
+MORE cornflour/cornstarch than flour – flour has gluten which causes crispy batters to soften.
+Cornflour is gluten-free, so using this in the batter is key for crispiness.
+(A use rice flour in a similar way in my Crispy Beer Battered Fish.)
 Why not just use all cornflour?
 Because it becomes like a thick glue that’s not workable as a batter, and also because cornflour stays white when fried.
 We want a nice golden colour for Honey Chicken;

 2. Chicken & marinade